-Any mandatory nonstructural control measures required by the statewide Trash Amendments (currently in draft form) will result in trash load reductions.
+Any mandatory nonstructural control measures required by the statewide Trash Amendments (approved and in effect) will result in trash load reductions.
 Since pollutants such as organics can adhere to plastic trash, secondary reductions for non-trash pollutants may be expected.